 ("Est" = FCF growth rate estimated by Simply Wall St)

 The second stage is also known as Terminal Value, this is the business's cash flow after the first stage.
-For a number of reasons a very conservative growth rate is used that cannot exceed that of a country's GDP growth.
-In this case we have used the 5-year average of the 10-year government bond yield (2.2%) to estimate future growth.
-In the same way as with the 10-year 'growth' period, we discount future cash flows to today's value, using a cost of equity of 8.9%.
+The Gordon Growth formula is used to calculate Terminal Value at a future annual growth rate equal to the 5-year average of the 10-year government bond yield of 1.9%.
+We discount the terminal cash flows to today's value at a cost of equity of 6.6%.

-The total value is the sum of cash flows for the next ten years plus the discounted terminal value, which results in the Total Equity Value, which in this case is US$1.5b.
+The total value, or equity value, is then the sum of the present value of the future cash flows, which in this case is US$1.6b.
 In the final step we divide the equity value by the number of shares outstanding.
-Relative to the current share price of US$65.6, the company appears a touch undervalued at a 26% discount to where the stock price trades currently.
-Remember though, that this is just an approximate valuation, and like any complex formula - garbage in, garbage out.
+Relative to the current share price of US$60.6, the company appears quite undervalued at a 31% discount to where the stock price trades currently.
+The assumptions in any calculation have a big impact on the valuation, so it is better to view this as a rough estimate, not precise down to the last cent.

 Other High Quality Alternatives: Do you like a good all-rounder?
 Explore our interactive list of high quality stocks to get an idea of what else is out there you may be missing!